airbnb/swift/README.md

   }
   ```

   This doesn't apply to complex attributes with named arguments, or multiple unnamed arguments.
-These arguments are visually complex and typically quite long, so feel cramped and unnecessarily long when written on a single line:
+These arguments are visually complex and typically encode a lot of information, so feel cramped and difficult to read when written on a single line:

   ```swift
   // Despite being less than 100 characters long, these lines are very complex and feel unnecessarily long: